-what i’ve learned about resolutions and habits
+What I’ve learned about resolutions and habits

 As I wrote in my previous post, making New Year’s Resolutions are tough.
 Sometimes, resolutions aren’t resolute enough and that’s why 90 percent of our resolutions fail.
-If you make the resolution to “eat healthy” you aren’t really going off of anything.
+If you make the resolution to “eat healthily” you aren’t really going off of anything.
 Your resolutions, or goals, need to be more personalized and instinctual.
 Instead, your resolution can be to “eat more fruits and vegetables during lunch.”
 This can be an easier habit to track and offers more of a structured goal for you to follow.

 My previous post put a big kibosh on resolutions.
 I don’t like them.
 I don’t like that kind of pressure —no one does!
 You don’t need to wait until January 1 to start improving your life.
 As I was saying, resolutions aren’t the answer: if you really want to see change, you need to form habits.
 Habits are automated responses that you learn through repetition.
-Your prefrontal cortex, a region in your brain, performs these moment by moment reactions.
+Your prefrontal cortex, a region of your brain, performs these reactions.
 For example, ever wonder why you can drive and think about a hundred things at once?
 Your prefrontal cortex puts your brain into “automated mode,” and you are able to think about what errands you need to run after work or let your mind wander while driving.

 Forming habits takes a lot of hard work — and practice.
 The fact that it takes 21 days to form a habit is a common myth.
 True experts say that it takes up to 18 to 254 days to form a habit.
-Doing so all depends on your willpower, self control, and patience!
+Doing so all depends on your willpower, self-control, and patience!
 It’s different for every person.
 In my case, it took less than a year to form a habit.
 After seeing someone for almost a year, I am able to control my thinking and curb my anxiety without much effort.
 Seeing my psychologist has become a routine, and utilizing the tools I have learned have become a routine also.

 My theme for 2016: health